AdheipSingh/datainfra-website/docs/2.pinot-on-kubernetes/tutorials/pok-kind.md

 ---
 sidebar_position: 1
 description: Deploy a simple Apache Pinot cluster on KIND
+tags: [pinot on kubernetes, local setup, KIND]
 ---

-# Pinot on Kubernetes - KIND
+# Simple Pinot Cluster on KIND

 -   In this tutorial, we are going to deploy an [Apache Pinot](https://github.com/apache/pinot) cluster on [KIND](https://kind.sigs.k8s.io/).
 -   This tutorial can easily run on your local machine.